SamithThamel/New-repo/README.md

-# New-repo for new project
+# New-repo for new project how far